data-farmers/data-farmers.github.io/_posts/2019-06-14-Partial-Least-Squares-Discriminant-Analysis.md

 | A | 1 |
 | B | 0 |

-If we have more than 2 classes, say 3, we need to make Y a dummy N x 3 matrix as follows:
+If we have more than 2 classes, say G, we need to make Y a dummy N x G matrix, with each row made by 0s but for a 1 pointing to the class an observation belongs to.
+Here follows the case with G = 3:

 | Label | Y |
 | :------ |:--- |